 - Some medicines can affect how triptorelin works.
 Tell your doctor if you are using medicines that can increase prolactin levels in the blood or medicines to treat depression (including bupropion).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, liver disease, bladder blockage, diabetes, heart or blood vessel disease, or spinal cord problems.
+- Tell your doctor if you have kidney disease, liver disease, bladder blockage, diabetes, heart or blood vessel disease, heart failure, heart rhythm problems, or a history of seizures, depression, or mental problems.

 Possible Side Effects While Using This Medicine